FREEPORT, NY REVOLVER AND RIFLE ASSOCIATION INC.

 Article III: Indoor Range

-2. Members shall only shoot from the same firing line – 50 feet only.
+- Members shall only shoot from the same firing line – 50 feet only.
 Firearms shall be fired from shoulder height only.
-No person or persons shall shoot from forward of the 50 foot firing line.
+No person or persons shall shoot from forward of the 50-foot firing line.

-6. Positively no black powder, magnum rounds or handguns of rifle calibers shall be fired on the indoor range.
+- Positively no black powder, magnum rounds, or handguns of rifle calibers shall be fired on the indoor range.

-13. All members will clean up their brass and targets, and close all lights upon leaving.
-Shooting from standing, kneeling or sitting positions only, unless under Range Safety Officer supervision.
+- 13. All members will clean up their brass and targets and close all lights upon leaving.
+Shooting from standing, kneeling or sitting positions only, unless under Range Safety Officer superv

 Article IV: Outdoor Range

-1. All firearms shall be pointed down range at all times.
+- All firearms shall be always pointed down range.

-10. All firing at metal target area shall be restricted to paper targets only.
+- All firing in turning target area shall be restricted to paper targets only.
 Only one target backer shall be used per target position.

-17. All members will clean up their brass and targets, and close all lights upon leaving.
+- 15. All members will clean up their brass and targets and close all lights upon leaving.

-18. Reactive or properly angled steel plates specifically designed for bullet impact and for specific calibers may be placed in the sand pit area and shot from the 25 yard line.
-Exceptions must be under the guidance of a Range safety Officer. *Reactive steel targets are described as steel targets that move when hit and direct the projectile into the ground or berm.
+- 16. Reactive or properly angled steel plates specifically designed for bullet impact and for specific calibers may be placed in the sand pit area and shot from the 25-yard Exceptions must be under the guidance of a Range safety Officer. *Reactive steel targets are described as steel targets that move when hit and direct the projectile into the ground or berm.
 Properly angled steel targets direct the projectile into the ground.

-19. The 25-yard line is the priority yard line.
-This means that if shooters can not agree upon a shooting distance, the 25 yard line is the default.
+- 17. The 25-yard line is the priority yard line.
+This means that if shooters cannot agree upon a shooting distance, the 25-yard line is the default.

 Article V: Amendments

-1. The Freeport PBA will amend all Bylaws of the Revolver and Rifle Association using Robert’s Rules of Order.
+- The Freeport PBA will amend all Bylaws of the Revolver and Rifle Association using Robert’s

 Article VI: Penalties